 Find Your Joy in Nature

-This is the third of six posts on Joy for this Christmas season.
+Thinking About Joy for this Christmas season.

 One sure way to find joy is to experience nature.
 There are many ways to do this.
 Do it your way.
 I happen to love gardens.
 Others like hiking in the mountains.
 You may like to swim in the ocean.
 Fishing settles frayed nerves of some and others enjoy simply listening to the waves on the seashore.
 I’m not a great outdoors person but I do enjoy time away from the cares of the day-to-day worries.
 And I’m always glad that I did when I get outside and enjoy nature.
 One of my favorite ways to soak up nature is to sit and meditate on large boulders by a rushing stream.
 Nature has a way of giving me perspective on life’s circumstances.

 “We gain distance.
 What does this individual event or phase in my life mean in the larger picture of millions of people or years of life on this earth?
 We can give ourselves over to the natural framework of life and see our circumstance against the larger continuity of life and death, plenty and hardship.
 It may not change the circumstances we struggle with, but it can restore breathing space again.”
 Mark Sisson, “Spiritual Encounters in Nature” October 27, 2011